jm-merchan/Simple_Boundary_Demo/README.md

 ![1689255366658](image/README/1689255366658.png)

 > Note: steps to integrate Vault with AD and access via RDP with short-lived accounts are available within the "Dynamic_Credentials_Windows" subdirectory

+> Boundary CLI client can also help in reducing the number of steps to get connected to a target.
+For MacOS devices you can use
+>
+> `boundary connect rdp -target-id=<target-id> -exec bash -- -c "open rdp://full%20address=s={{boundary.addr}} && sleep 6000"`
+>
+> This will launch your local RDP client (I'm using Microsoft Remote Desktop').
+The `sleep` command is required to keep the rdp client running.

 ## 4. SSH Certificate Injection